karmab/kubevirt_sprint_demo/README.md

 ## Workflow

 - deploy a windows vm using template from the openshift UI. this will:
   - create the offline vm (stopped) based on the existing windows pvc
   - create a service for rdp (using node port, as load balancer is failing because of vpn routing issues)
   - create a service and a route for http
-- access windows vm rdp locating on which node the vm is running and getting the nodeport used from the services tab
+- access windows vm rdp using the provided link
 - TODO: seed sqlserver linux database
 - TODO: switch sql server DB in the windows vm

 ## Additional tricks

-- handle cache issues in ansible service broker

-  use the provided script [clean_service_catalog.sh](clean_service_catalog.sh)

 - downloading a big image from a google drive with command line